Key Takeaways

-The answer, for the average person, is somewhere between 24 and 26 years.
-That's not a rounding error — that's more time than many people spend working across an entire career.
+You will spend somewhere between 24 and 26 years of your life asleep.
+That's not a rounding error — it's more time than many people spend working across an entire career.

 Which raises an obvious question: is that a problem?
 Should we be sleeping less, doing more?
 Or is there something worth reconsidering about how we think about those hours?